cepthomas/example_plugin/README.md

 |       Session.sublime_session --> Contains project history - edit with different editor to clean up.
 |       *.sublime_session --> Backups and caches.
 |
-\---Packages --> Loose packages, not from Package Control
+\---Packages --> Loose packages, not from Package Control.
+Where you create your plugin.
     |
-    +---Default --> To override the builtin menus, first copy them here and comment out exclusions.
+    +---Default --> To override the builtin menus, first copy them here from Default.sublime-package and comment out your exclusions.
     |       Context.sublime-menu
     |       Side Bar.sublime-menu
     |